CCheung96/software-tech-demo/docs/comp1010/transition_to_java.md

 <script src="https://gist.github.com/gaurav1780/2f84e7676a8fc2009b9c7df8b3bad1a6.js"></script>

-## Problem 3: Determining if a String contains any space
+### Problem 3: Determining if a String contains any space

 As opposed to the prime checking example, this is a `validation` algorithm, where we look for a validation, and as soon as one is found, we can return `true`.
 If there is no validation found, then, at the end, we can return `false`.

 <script src="https://gist.github.com/gaurav1780/a70018542384418de6724f5c5b9acd45.js"></script>

-# Some practice functions
+## Some Practice Functions

 {% include youtube.html id="_Yw65zyjRnw" %}